 - "Why Semantics Matter" [PPT] and Whitepaper [PDF] Joseph Busch, presenter in: "The Search for Meaning and Semantics: Taxonomies Get It Done" session at SLA 2014 Annual Conference in Vancouver, BC on Monday, June 9, 2014, 10:00-11:30AM.

-- "Evaluating Taxonomies" keynote talk by Joseph Busch at the annual Ingeniux User Conference in Seattle, WA on Thursday, September 25, 2014.
+- "Evaluating Taxonomies" keynote talk and "Taxonomy Workshop" by Joseph Busch at the annual Ingeniux User Conference in Seattle, WA on Thursday, September 25, 2014.

 - "Changing from a Hierarchical Classification to a Linked Data Standard: American Physical Society (APS) Taxonomy Case Study" presented by Joseph Busch and Vivian Bliss in: "Knowledge Organization Systems (KOS) as Linked Data Services" panel at the Association for Information Science and Technology (ASIST) Annual Meeting in Seattle, WA, October 31-November 5, 2014.